-While this is not directly a matter for King's Inns, and we therefore do not maintain figures in this respect, it is well understood that many barristers find it difficult to establish a viable practice at the independent referral Bar and many leave the independent referral Bar and cease their membership of the Law Library within their first seven years of practice.
+While this is not directly a matter for King's Inns, and we therefore do not maintain figures in this respect, it is well understood that many barristers find it difficult to establish a viable practice at the independent referral Bar and cease their membership of the Law Library within their first seven years of practice.
 This is not indicative of an unmet demand in the market for the services of barristers.
 It is, in fact, indicative of the opposite being the case and of there being a highly competitive market for the services of barristers.
-There is no indication that there is a shortage of suitably qualified barristers in any area of expertise or practice.

-2. The costs of legal services in 2021 and whether these were available at a reasonable cost to consumers
+2. The costs of legal services in 2022 and whether these were available at a reasonable cost to consumers.